Index

 Slouch = an incompetent person

-smart alec = a person who is irritating because they
+smart alec = a person who is irritating because they behave as if they know

 everything